 Instructor option grading allows the instructor to determine whether Traditional or Satisfactory/Unsatisfactory grading is to be used for a course.
 In courses approved for instructor option grading, the type of grading (Traditional or Satisfactory/Unsatisfactory) to be used for all students in the course during the term is to be indicated on the course syllabus.

 A student wanting to attend a class without earning credits may register as an auditor.
 Auditing a course requires prior approval of the instructor of the course.
 If an instructor determines an auditor’s attendance or participation is unsatisfactory, the course will not be recorded on the student’s academic record.
-Changes to or from audit status must be made during the registration or add/drop period.
+Changes to or from audit status must be made during the registration and/or the add/drop period.
 Tuition and fees are assessed for audited credits.
-Audits do not count for full-time status for loan deferments, financial aid, etc., and are not eligible for the College Opportunity Fund (COF).
-Students must register for the course first, then complete the Student Option Satisfactory/Unsatisfactory and Audit Grading form.
+Audits do not count toward full-time status for loan deferments, financial aid, etc., and are not eligible for the College Opportunity Fund (COF).
+Students must register for the course first and then complete the Audit Grading form.
 The form can be found at the Office of the Registrar’s website.

 If a student discontinues attending a class and has not officially dropped or withdrawn through RAMweb or the Office of the Registrar, the grade of F (failure) is recorded.

 Students may access their semester grades through RAMweb three business days after the week of final exams for each term.

 Transcripts of students’ official academic records are maintained by the Office of the Registrar.
 Official and unofficial copies of a student’s transcript may be obtained by the student through RAMweb.